 Entity Extractions – Entities, Entity Classes, Entity Instances and Entity Attributes

-One of the first steps in the process involved in this patent involve recognizing entities.
-The patent provides some information about what entities are, and gives us a number of examples:
+One of the first steps in the process involved in this patent involves recognizing entities.
+The patent provides some information about what entities are, and gives us several examples:

-On top of those definitions about what an entity is, we are also told about entity classes and subclasses, and how entities may fit into different types of classes and then subclasses.
-This is important to know about because the search engine will try to fit entities into different classes as it learns about them.
+On top of those definitions of an entity, we are also told about entity classes and subclasses, and how entities may fit into different classes and subclasses.
+This is important because the search engine will try to fit entities into different classes as it learns about them.

 So what is an entity class or subclass?

-The patent is focused upon gathering information about entities, and it collects information about entities that it refers to as “Entity Attributes.”
+The patent works on gathering information about entities, and it collects information about entities that it refers to as “Entity Attributes.”
 As is in this drawing from the patent:

 These can include properties of entities and also relationships between entity classes.
 The patent provides a deep look into what an attribute may be as well:

 Entities may be associated with one or more entity attributes and/or object attributes.
-In some aspects, an entity attribute may reflect a property, trait, characteristic, quality, or element of an entity class.
+An entity attribute may reflect a property, trait, characteristic, quality, or element of an entity class in some aspects.
 In some aspects, every or substantially every instance of an entity class will share a common set of entity attributes.
 For example, the entity “person” may be associated with entity attributes “birthdate,” “place of birth,” “parents,” “gender,” or, in general, “has attribute,” among others.
 In another example, an entity “professional sports team” may be associated with entity attributes such as “location,” “annual revenue,” “roster,” as so on.
 In other embodiments, an entity attribute may describe how an entity relates to another entity.
 For example, entity attributes may describe relationships between entity classes such as “is a,” “is a subclass of,” or “is a superclass of,” or “contains.”
 For instance, the class “star” may be associated with an entity attribute “is a subclass of” with entity class “celestial object.”

 When it comes to entity extractions, we end up seeing key-value pairs used to tell us more about specific entities:

-In certain aspects, an object attribute may reflect a relationship between an instance of an entity class with a particular attribute value.
-For example, the entity “George Washington” may be associated an object attribute “has birthdate” with a value “Feb.
+In certain aspects, an object attribute may reflect a relationship between an entity class instance with a particular attribute value.
+For example, the entity “George Washington” may be associated with an object attribute “has birthdate” with a value “Feb.
 22, 1732.”
 In some embodiments, the value of an object attribute may itself reflect an entity.
-In the example above, for instance, the date “Feb.
+For instance, in the example above, the date “Feb.
 22, 1732” may reflect an entity.